 Main Attractions

-Alpine Tunnel – A 1,772 foot long narrow gauge railroad tunnel through the Continental Divide.
-It’s located thirty miles from town.
+Alpine Tunnel – A 1,772-foot-long narrow gauge railroad tunnel through the Continental Divide located thirty miles from town.
 The tunnel entrance is covered, but there is still a telegraph station there.
-Take Co Rd 765 2 miles to Alpine Tunnel Rd.
-Follow that for about twenty-eight miles.
+Take Co Rd 765 2 miles to Alpine Tunnel Rd and follow that for about twenty-eight miles.

-The tunnel was completed in 1882 and closed in 1910 because it was such a pain to keep open in the winters at 11,523 feet.
-On the other side is the ghost town of Hancock (where workers of the tunnel had lived), which is five miles from St. Elmo.
+The tunnel was completed in 1882 and closed in 1910 because it was such a pain to keep open in the winters at 11,523 feet of elevation.
+On the other side is the ghost town of Hancock (where workers of the tunnel had lived), which is also five miles from St. Elmo.

 Recreation

-Surrounded by national forest, camping, biking, OHV and Jeep driving are some of the main draws in summer.
-Winter is quiet with cross country skiing and snowshoeing.
-Downhill skiing can be found at Crested Butte on Monarch.
+Surrounded by a national forest, camping, biking, and OHV riding are some of the main recreational attractions in summer.
+Winter is a quiet time with cross-country skiing and snowshoeing.
+Downhill skiing can also be found at Crested Butte, about an hour away.

-- Take Waunita Pass, suitable for 2WD leads to secluded camping amongst picturesque aspens and evergreens.
+- Take Waunita Pass to secluded camping amongst picturesque aspens and evergreens.
 There is primitive car camping on the pass.

 Accommodations